Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 └── dataset.yaml
 ```

-If supercategory is in the ".json" label, it have to be written in "data.yaml" file too.
+If supercategory is in the ".json" file, it have to be written in "data.yaml" file too.
 Please see example below.

 ```
     "categories": [